How much is a garden room?

 The UK garden room market exploded in 2022, with an increasing number of consumers looking to work from home and wanting to create a specific area away from the domestic living space.

-Others wanted an additional room which they could utilise all year round for applications varying from a garden gym, cinema rooms, playrooms, bars and green retreats or even a yoga studio.
+Others wanted an additional room they could utilise year-round for applications ranging from a garden gym, cinema room, playroom, bar, or green retreat to a yoga studio.

-With no planning permission needed in most cases, simply a flat base and access to a high voltage electricity point, consumers are finding garden rooms provide them with a low-cost solution to making the most of their home with extra space all year round.
+With no planning permission required in most cases, simply a flat base and access to a high-voltage electricity point, consumers are finding that garden rooms provide a low-cost way to make the most of their home with extra space all year round.

-A simple design consultation starts the process, with consumers able to track the costs involved in designing their dream room, adding in or taking out elements as they go.
+A simple design consultation starts the process, allowing consumers to track the costs of designing their dream room and add or remove elements as they go.

-Garden room prices can start from £10,000 depending on the size, style, number of windows and doors and cladding choices.
+Garden room prices start at £10,000, depending on size, style, number of windows and doors, and cladding options.

 Factors that affect garden room costs